franktylerva/carvel-example/README.md

     imgpkg copy --tar atlas.tar --to-repo=core.harbor.domain/library/atlas --registry-verify-certs=false
     ```

 4. Now were ready to deploy the bundle to the air-gapped environment.
 We'll use the imgpkg pull command to pull the configuration from the registry to a temporary directory.
-Then we'll use the kbld command to transform the image references to images referencing the air-gapped registry.
+Then we'll use the kbld command to transform the image references to images referencing the air-gapped registry and install the application using one of two method(kapp,kubectl).
     ```
     imgpkg pull -b core.harbor.domain/library/atlas:1.0.0 -o temp --registry-verify-certs=false

+    # kapp will order the deployments
+    kapp deploy -a atlas -f <(kbld -f temp/config.yml -f temp/.imgpkg/images.yml)

+    # kubectl will not order the deployments, so restarts may occur for some of the containers
     kbld -f temp/config.yml -f temp/.imgpkg/images.yml | kubectl apply -f-

-    kapp deploy -a atlas -f <(kbld -f temp/config.yml -f temp/.imgpkg/images.yml)

     ```